 In collaboration with Disability Rights Vermont and the Departments of Mental Health and Children and Family Services, DAIL supports the Vermont Communication Support Project (VCSP).
 The mission of VCSP is to promote meaningful participation of individuals with communication deficits in judicial and administrative proceedings that significantly impact their lives.
 VCSP makes available, supervises and supports a trained team of qualified Communication Support Specialists who provide specialized communication accommodations for people with disabilities to ensure equal access to the justice system.
-See the VCSP website for more information. http://www.disabilityrightsvt.org/Programs/csp.html

-- 56 Individuals received communication support services - Survey respondents: - o 100% said the VCSP service was an "important" or "very important" service - o 100% said the Communication Specialist "definitely" made a difference to their understanding of the legal process
+- 62 Cases managed - 52 Individuals received communication support services - Survey respondents: - o 100% said the VCSP service was an "important" or "very important" service - o 87% said the Communication Specialist "definitely" made a difference to their understanding of the legal process